GorramFrakker/A.I-Fun/README.md

 This is a simple example to get you started.
 You can build upon this basic app by adding more features or customizing the data storage to meet your specific requirements.

+Promt: Write a powershell script that mirror copies one.
+Location to another including permissions.
+Log results to a text file named file results.txt.